scottpig/py-check/README.md

 py-check
 ========

-Robust type, pre- and post- condition checking for function parameters and return values utilizing annotations.
+Robust type checking of function parameters and return values utilizing annotations. py-check also supports pre- and post-condition checks.